-Some 15 million Americans struggle with depression—an illness that comes in many forms—from major depression and seasonal affective disorder, to dysthymia and bipolar disorder.
-Depressive disorder is an illness that involves the body, mood, and thoughts.
-It interferes with daily life, normal functioning, and causes pain for both the person with the disorder and those who care about him or her.
+Some 15 million Americans struggle with depression, an illness that comes in many forms—from major depression and seasonal affective disorder, to dysthymia and bipolar disorder.
+Depression is an illness that involves the body, mood, and thoughts.
+It interferes with daily life, normal functioning, and causes pain for both the person with the disorder and those who care about him.

 A depressive disorder is not the same as a passing blue mood.
 It is not a sign of personal weakness or a condition that can be willed or wished away.
-People with a depressive illness cannot merely "pull themselves together" and get better.
+People with a depression cannot merely "pull themselves together" and get better.

-Depression, even in the most severe cases, is a highly treatable disorder.
+Depression, even in the most severe cases, is highly treatable.
 As with many illnesses, the earlier that treatment can begin, the more effective it is and the greater the likelihood that recurrence can be prevented.